Nexmo/nexmo-developer/_use_cases/en/private-voice-communication.md

 to_line: 47
 ```

 Then rent the numbers you want and associate them with your application.

+> **NOTE:** Some types numbers require you have a postal address in order to rent them.
+If you are not able to obtain a number programmatically, visit the [Dashboard](https://dashboard.nexmo.com/buy-numbers) where you can rent numbers as required.

-When any even occurs relating to each number associated with an application, Nexmo sends a request to your webhook endpoint with information about the event.
-After configuration you store the phone number for later user.
+When any event occurs relating to each number associated with an application, Nexmo sends a request to your webhook endpoint with information about the event.
+After configuration you store the phone number for later use:

 ```code
 source: '_code/voice_proxy.js'